-- a) Local Centre areas are intended to provide a limited range of retail and service commercial uses that serve the day-to-day and weekly needs of residents within and in close proximity to the Local Centre. - b) The following uses may be permitted on lands designated Local Centre: - (i) retail and service commercial uses; - (ii) residential dwelling units in the upper storeys of retail/commercial buildings; and - (iii) office uses in the upper storeys of retail/commercial buildings, and a limited amount of office uses at grade. - c) Local Centre areas are small-scale activity centres, generally ranging from one (1) to four (4) ha in size. - d) A maximum floor area ratio of development of 1.0:1 is an appropriate built form in Local Centre lands.
-An increase to this floor area ratio may occur through a site-specific Zoning By-law amendment or minor variance application, without the need for an amendment to this Plan, provided that the objectives of the Local Centre designation are maintained. - e) The City will encourage a minimum building height of two (2) storeys and the maximum building height shall not exceed four (4) storeys. - f) Any proposed development of sites designated Local Centre shall retain the planned commercial function of the site, in accordance with the objectives of Subsections 8.1.3(5.3) b) and c), of this Plan, to the satisfaction of the City. - g) The Zoning By-law shall establish a maximum floor area and a maximum floor area at grade per individual retail and service commercial unit, based on such considerations as planned commercial function, built form, and contribution to achieving vibrant, active and walkable built environments in Local Centres.
+- Local Centre areas are intended to provide a limited range of retail and a) service commercial uses that serve the day-to-day and weekly needs of residents within and in close proximity to the Local Centre. - The following uses may be permitted on lands designated Local Centre: b) - (i) retail and service commercial uses; - (ii) residential dwelling units in the upper storeys of retail/commercial buildings; and - (iii) office uses in the upper storeys of retail/commercial buildings, and a limited amount of office uses at grade. - Local Centre areas are small-scale activity centres, generally ranging from c) one (1) to four (4) ha in size. - d) A maximum floor area ratio of development of 1.0:1 is regarded as is an appropriate built form in Local Centre lands.
+An increase to this floor area ratio may occur through a site-specific Zoning By-law amendment or minor variance application, without the need for an amendment to this Plan, provided that the objectives of the Local Centre designation are maintained. - The City will encourage a minimum building height of two (2) storeys and the e) maximum building height shall not exceed four (4) storeys.

+- f) Any proposed development of sites designated Local Centre should shall retain the existing retail and service commercial floor area on siteplanned commercial function of the site, in accordance with the objectives of Subsections 8.1.3(5.3) b) and c), of this Plan.
+Any proposed reduction of floor area shall not compromise the planned function of the designation as described in Subsections 8.1.3.(5.1) a) and b) of this Plan, and shall be supported by a retail and service commercial needs assessment prepared by a qualified person, to the satisfaction of the City. - g) The Zoning By-law shall establish a maximum floor area and a maximum floor area at grade per individual retail and service commercial unit, based on such considerations as planned commercial function, built form, and contribution to achieving vibrant, active and walkable built environments in Local Centres.